trueos/trueos-docs/trueos-handbook/preinstall.rst

 * NVIDIA 3D-accelerated video card

-The TrueOS® installer's hardware check will display a warning message if the selected partition contains less than 20GB for a server installation or less than 50GB for a desktop installation.
-The installation itself does not require this much disk space.
+TrueOS® does not require 50GB for its installation.
 Instead, the minimum recommendation is to provide sufficient room for the installation of applications and to store local ZFS snapshots and boot environments which can be used to retrieve earlier versions of files, rollback the operating system to an earlier point in time, or clone the operating system.

 You can never have too much RAM, so install as much as you can afford.
 To play modern video games, you should use a fast CPU.
 If you want to